 How do I keep the battery charged when not in use?

 Ensure you store the battery in a cool room and inside a battery box that can be sealed.
-Store away from reach of children.
+Store away from the reach of children.

 Should I let the battery run down before I recharge?